dimi309/small3d/README.md

 ## Building

-Run the build script which is suitable to your platform from the root directory (`build-vs.bat`, `build-mingw.bat` or `build.sh`)
+Run the build script which is suitable to your platform from the scripts directory (`build-vs.bat`, `build-mingw.bat` or `build.sh`)

 Then, the unit tests can be run via the `unittests` binary from `build/bin`.